 C-section is another name for a cesarean section.
 When a vaginal delivery is risky or the expectant woman desires it, this surgical technique is utilized to deliver the baby.
 An incision is created across the lower abdomen during C-sections.
 The length of the incision is typically between 10 and 20 cm.
 Although the incision is often done horizontally, it may sometimes be performed vertically.

 If you’re obese and have been chosen for a c-section delivery, you may be concerned about how it will go.
-The strong medical tape will be used throughout the procedure to keep your extra fat out of the way.
+Strong medical tape will be used throughout the procedure to keep your extra fat out of the way.
 This makes it simple for the surgeon to reach their destination.

 C-section healing when overweight